Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Sprays may not work

 Herbicides containing glyphosate such as Roundup are often recommended to kill ragweed.
-Unfortunately, the plants are becoming immune to it so it is becoming less effective.
+Unfortunately, the plants are becoming immune to it so it is becoming less and less effective.
 If you want to try spraying, use herbicides during the spring and early summer when the plants are small and more susceptible.
 Always spray on days with no wind and follow the directions for application.

 Pull ragweed up by hand